ARTICLE

 IV.
 Rules!

-A creation encompasses multiple spheres or dimensions, and necessarily incorporates different parameters to regulate relationships and define spaces within each of them.
+A creation encompasses multiple spheres or dimensions, and necessarily incorporates different parameters to regulate relations and define spaces within each of them.
 Basically, the panajedrez is a game to move freely between those dimensions depending on how the very game unfolds itself.
 And, of course, it implies applying the rules that govern each sphere.

 "Knowing how to play" is much more than understanding and correctly applying each logic of operation, order, or a tactic or a strategy.
 The referral points to know how to move vary because they're multiple, not exclusively defined by a single sphere of the experience.
-The game development could start from an astrological intention to deploy a specific aspect pattern.
+The game's development could start from an astrological intention to deploy a specific aspect pattern.
 But the corresponding sonority of those positions of the pieces could lead to focusing the attention on the emerging melody, and then the parameter for continuing could become the move's harmonic echo.
 The new focus could also become the picture appreciated in the color combination, and then the parameter for playing could be a visual contrast or continuity.

 "Knowing how to play" requires flexibility, a deep understanding of the different expressions or correspondences of a sound, of a color...
 And, of course, it also requires the ability to keep multiple perspectives at the same time.
 In this sense, the artist often used to wonder "What are we playing at?"

 Playing at creation requires skill, knowledge, and the ability to read one's and others' displays, which are unfolded on different levels.
-Meanwhile, there's the chance to start a dialogue with the other player, learn about different expressions, and decide what happens to the elements of each creation.
+Meanwhile, there's the chance to start a dialogue with the partner, learn about different expressions, and decide what happens to the elements of each creation.
 Do the pieces enter the board, remain in use, are swept away by the other player, or do they voluntarily retreat to the 13th column?

 index

 Note of the author.
-The panajedrez is a much more complex activity than it has been mentioned here.
+The panajedrez is a much more complex activity than what has been mentioned here.
 The artist left no written instructions about the elements he included in the composition, nor how to operate with them.

 Sources (11.05.25): El panajedrez, Panlengua, Revelador ensayo sobre la música en Xul Solar.